 How to Weather Emergencies With your Pet and How to Evacuate Safely if Necessary

 If you experience an emergency like a hurricane or flood, bring your pet indoors as soon as local authorities say a storm is coming.
 Stay indoors, preferably in a room with few or no windows, until you know it’s safe.
-Take your emergency kit and disaster supplies with you if you move from room to room.
+Take your pet preparedness kit and other disaster supplies with you if you move from room to room.

 If you need to evacuate your home, it is important to bring your pet with you.
 You can find out from your local emergency management agency which emergency shelters allow pets.